-Though the year isn’t over, The Identity Theft Research Center projects a record-breaking year for data compromises.
+Though the year isn’t over, the Identity Theft Research Center projects a record-breaking year for data compromises.
 After all the ransomware attacks this year, there has never been a better time to take your cybersecurity seriously.
 And we have some tips that can help you prevent a ransomware attack before you can be affected by one.

 Contents